-Based on the Strategic Investment Board work I have performed, I have not disclosed in the financial statements any identified any material uncertainties that relating to events or conditions that, individually or collectively, may cast significant doubt about on Strategic Investment Board 's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work I have performed, I have not identified any material uncertainties that relating to events or conditions that, individually or collectively, may cast significant doubt on Strategic Investment Board's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-The going concern basis of accounting for Strategic Investment Board is adopted in consideration of the requirements set out in the Government Reporting Manual, which require entities to adopt the going concern basis of accounting in the preparation of the financial statements where it anticipated that the services which they provide will continue into the future.
+The going concern basis of accounting for Strategic Investment Board is adopted in consideration of the requirements set out in the Government Reporting Manual, which require entities to adopt the going concern basis of accounting in the preparation of the financial statements where it is anticipated that the services which they provide will continue into the future.